ON ITS WAY: We are super excited about our new Somewhere: For Us magazine, supported by UnLtd's Do It grant and due to launch in May 2020.

 Link to share:

-BREAKING NEWS: After we have covered the costs of producing the magazine, a proportion of all subscription income will go into our new Somewhere: Funding for You grants scheme.
+BREAKING NEWS: After we have covered the costs of producing the magazine, up to 20% of all membership income will go into our new Somewhere: Funding for You grants scheme.

 As well as creating a fabulous new quarterly publication, we are founding two new LGBTQ+ funds for Scotland, enabling LGBTQ+ and ally creatives, researchers and business owners to thrive authentically.
 We will be creating a community panel to help with applications when funding is ready to go live.

-The Somewhere: Arts and Culture Fund will support LGBTQ+ creatives needing small grants for creative work, as well as to aim towards developing a new community-funded LGBTQ+ arts festival for Scotland.
+The Somewhere: Arts and Culture Fund will support LGBTQ+ creatives needing small grants for creative work, as well as to help us reach our aim of developing a new community-funded LGBTQ+ arts festival for Scotland.

 The Somewhere: Enterprise and Research Fund will support LGBTQ+ start-up entrepreneurs and business owners, and provide a means to create new research, helping to close the considerable LGBTQ+ data gap across many academic and research fields.